-Parrots are colorful, social birds.
-If you live in an area where they congregate, it’s only natural to want them in your yard or to come to your window.
-Their interesting behaviors, exotic plumage, and unique calls make them a welcomed change from your average pigeon or sparrow.
-However, it’s not always easy to attract these intelligent birds.
+If you live in an area where parrots congregate, you’ll want them in your yard or to come to your window.
+Their interesting behaviors, exotic plumage, and unique calls make them a welcomed change from a pigeon or sparrow.

-Attract wild parrots to your yard by setting up parrot feeders.
-These are unique feeders that are large enough to hold a parrot’s weight and give it access to the food.
-Some will even hold fruit and nuts, which parrots naturally prefer over seeds.
+You can attract wild parrots to your yard by setting up feeders that are large enough to hold a parrot’s weight.
+Some will hold fruit and nuts.
 You can pair them with shallow water dishes, elevated bird baths, and nesting boxes.

-Before you undertake this venture, you should consider the pros and cons.
-Parrots will brighten up your yard, share their lovely calls, and be your semi-official pets, all while taking care of themselves.
-However, parrots are also very loud and messy.
-They’ll also attract other predators that hunt them in the wild.
+Parrots will brighten up your yard, share their calls, and become like pets, all while taking care of themselves.
+However, parrots are loud and messy birds.
+They’ll also attract predators that hunt them in the wild.

 What Attracts Parrots to Your Yard?

-Like most other birds, parrots are attracted to places that offer them easy access to their basic needs.
+Parrots are attracted to places that offer them easy access to their basic needs.
 This includes food, water, a place to bathe, and shelter.
-You can attract parrots by offering them as many of these things as possible.
+You can attract parrots by offering them these things.

 What Can I Feed Parrots In My Yard?

-No animal can resist a little bribery, and that makes putting out food a great way to attract parrots.
+Putting out food is a good way to attract parrots.
 You may consider putting up normal bird feeders in your backyard with seed.
-These are great at attracting the various birds that live in the neighborhood or migratory birds passing through.
+These attract the various birds that live in the neighborhood or migratory birds passing through.

 However, a regular bird feeder may attract all kinds of birds and not just parrots.
-You can get around this issue by purchasing specialized parrot feeders.
-These are larger in size than ordinary designs, which allows big parrot species to access the food.
+You can get around this issue with specialized parrot feeders.
+These are larger than standard designs, which allows large parrot species to access the food.

 As for filling your parrot feeder, you can’t rely on your normal wild bird seed.
-Parrots love eating a wide variety of fruits, seeds, and nuts and require a high amount of protein.
+Parrots love eating a wide variety of fruits, seeds, and nuts, requiring a high amount of protein.
 Options include:

 - Canary seeds, chia seeds, hemp seeds, and perilla seeds.

-You should remember to check your parrot feeder regularly, as fruits tend to spoil fairly quickly.
+Check your parrot feeder regularly, as fruits spoil quickly.
 Any rotten fruit should be removed and replaced.